Dr. John Bickle

 Research Interests

-Bickle’s research focuses on the philosophy of neuroscience.
+Bickle’s research is in the philosophy of neuroscience.
 From the late 1980s into the early 2000s he defended a view he labeled “new wave psychoneural reduction,” which was heavily influenced by the work of Paul and Patricia Churchland.
 Starting in the early 2000s, over the next decade his focus turned away from more traditional approaches in the philosophy of science to a science-in-practice approach and a method he called “metascience.”
 Focusing on landmark studies from the neurobiological field of ‘molecular and cellular cognition,’ he articulated and defended a novel view he called “ruthless reduction.”

-According to Google Scholar, Bickle’s work has been cited more than 3,000 times.
-His h-index is 21 and his i-10 index is 36 (last queried May 2022)./p>
+According to Google Scholar, Bickle’s work has been cited more than 3,700 times.
+His h-index is 24 and his i-10 index is 47 (last queried July 2025)

 Recent Representative Publications